selinaH2fly/new_h175/README.md

 # h175_model_thermal
-Model for the thermal subsystem of H175
+Model of the thermal subsystem of H175